tomswartz07/FLDT/setup.md

 ArchLinux was chosen because of the completeness of their documentation with regard to the individual software parts.

+**NOTE: This project is currently using a depreciated version of Expressjs.
+A major revision is being planned to continue support for the future.**

 ## Prerequisites

 Please assure you have enough disk space to maintain this project.